Beth Walsh, MA

 The syndrome usually is not suspected until puberty when most of the symptoms develop.
 Chromosomal analysis confirms the diagnosis.

-In Turner syndrome, girls are born with one of the two X chromosomes partially or completely missing.
+In Turner syndrome, girls are born with one of the 2 X chromosomes partially or completely missing.

 Many newborns with Turner syndrome have swelling on the backs of their hands and tops of their feet.
 Swelling or loose folds of skin are often evident on the back of the neck.
 Many other abnormalities often develop, including a webbed neck, a low hairline at the back of the neck, a broad chest with wide-spaced nipples, and poorly developed nails.